icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 - constants\
   You cannot define constants in .slice files.
 - optional fields and parameters whose type is a class or references a class.
-- default values for numeric and string fields in classes, exceptions and structs.
+- default values for numeric and string fields in classes, exceptions, and structs.
 - operations on classes (deprecated in Ice 3.7)
 - interface parameters and fields passed "by value" (deprecated in Ice 3.7)